bocharsky-bw/tanker/README.md

 Tanker
 ======

-Tanker is an object container with singleton pattern realization
+Tanker is an flexible object container with singleton pattern realization